 When the time came to upgrade my GPS running watch, there were certain key features I wanted to make sure the watch had.
 Specifically, I wanted a watch for road and trail running that was not big and bulky, could monitor my heart rate through the wrist without a separate (uncomfortable) chest monitor and had good battery life that would, if needed, last a few days for long ultramarathons or multi-day adventures.
+Cue, the Coros APEX GPS running watch.

 What differentiates the Coros APEX GPS Watch from other GPS running watches?

 While the Coros APEX GPS watch offers features similar to other brands (namely Garmin and Suunto), including training software and the wrist heart-rate monitoring, the two stand-out features of the APEX for me are it’s size/weight (a mere 50.8g/1.8oz), and superior battery life.
-Oh, and did I mention the low price point?!
+Oh, and did I mention the comparatively low price point?!

-The Coros APEX is also featured on our ‘Best GPS Watches for Ultrarunning’ comparison, which compares it to the Garmin and Suunto competitors in this space, and in our ‘Coros GPS Watches Compared’ post, which compares the APEX to the PACE and VERTIX Coros running watches.
+The Coros APEX is also featured on our ‘Best GPS Watches for Ultrarunning’ comparison, which compares it to the Garmin and Suunto competitors in this space, and in our ‘Coros GPS Watches Compared’ post, which compares the APEX to the APEX PRO, PACE and VERTIX Coros running watches.

-Size and weight of the Coros APEX
+Size and Weight of the Coros APEX Watch

-Firstly, it is great to see a GPS watch with so many features that is not huge, heavy and uncomfortable to wear on my small wrists.
+Firstly, it is great to see a GPS running watch with so many features that is not huge, heavy and uncomfortable to wear on my small wrists.
 This was a huge draw, especially as I didn’t want to compromise on other features just to have a smaller watch.
 I have the 42mm size, the Coros APEX also comes in a 46mm option.
-The silicone strap that the watch comes with is also comfortable and soft to wear for hours on end
+The silicone strap that the watch comes with is also comfortable and soft to wear for hours on end.

-Battery life when running and for regular daily use
+Coros APEX battery life when running and for regular daily use

 The battery life of the Coros APEX is a big differentiator for Coros.